lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/data_access/query_data.md

 ## Segregate Data by sid

 Method [**get_sid_tables(data_query)**](../documentation/data_access/citros_db.md#citros_data_analysis.data_access.citros_db.CitrosDB.get_sid_tables) returns dict of tables, each of the tables corresponds to exact value of sid.
-The returning dictionary containes sid as dictionary keys and tables as dictionary values.
+The returning dictionary contains sid as dictionary keys and tables as dictionary values.

 For example, let's query json-data columns 'data.x.x_2', 'data.time' for topic 'A', where 'data.x.x_2' >= 0 and sid equals 1 or 2.
 And let's also average each 10 rows of the table: